 Good hygiene is about breaking the chain of infection.
-A newly released u-tube clip shows you the basics of why - and when - and how to break the chain of infection.
+A newly released YouTube clip shows you the basics of why – and when – and how to break the chain of infection.

 In a policy paper published in June, the Royal Society for Public Health called for a clean-up of public attitudes to hygiene, and an end to the myth being too clean is bad for our health.
 The paper shows how this concept, which misrepresents our changing relationship with our microbial world, is undermining public confidence in hygiene at a time when hygiene is becoming more important, not least in the fight against antibiotic resistance, where hygiene is vital to reduce the need for antibiotic prescribing.